-In the case of the NF consumer (CTF) towards CHF request times out, NF consumer (CTF) uses application level failure handling (Terminate, Continue, Retry_and_terminate).
+- In the case of the NF consumer (CTF) towards CHF request failure, NF consumer (CTF) uses application level failure handling (Terminate, Continue, Retry_and_terminate).
 Failure handling may be received from the CHF previously or may be locally configured.
 The value received from the CHF in the charging data response will always override any already existing value.
-Failover handling indication informs NF Consumer whether alternative CHF is supported.